zowe/docs-site/docs/appendix/zowe-security-glossary.md

 Zowe is able to work with certificates held in a **z/OS Key ring**.

-The JCL member `.SZWESAMP(ZWEKRING)` contains security commands to create a SAF key ring.
+The JCL member `.SZWESAMP(ZWEKRING)` contains security commands to create a SAF keyring.
 By default, this key ring is named `ZoweKeyring`.
 You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for all three z/OS security managers: RACF, TopSecret, and ACF2.

 There are two ways to configure and submit `ZWEKRING`: